Memorial held for 5 slain Capital Gazette employees

 The plaque in the waterside park acknowledges Gerald Fischman, Rob Hiaasen, John McNamara, Wendi Winters and Rebecca Smith as “our cherished colleagues.”

 Hutzell spoke of all five of his slain colleagues.
-He remembered that Hiaasen used to come to the park to think about his work.
+He remembered that Hiaasen used to come to the park to think about his work, and he said the garden was a fitting place for people to remember his colleagues.

 “Come here and think about what these five lives meant,” Hutzell said.
 “I am far richer for having known them, and I am far poorer for having lost them.”